-For IT managers, architects, database administrators and storage engineers, the increased transactional database performance delivered by value SAS SSDs is a welcomed addition to achieve the required performance targets without having to add cost to the server or system infrastructure.
-At the same time, end customers and users have a better experience.
+For IT managers, architects, database administrators and storage engineers, the increased transactional database performance delivered by value SAS SSDs is a welcomed addition to achieve required performance targets without adding acquisition costs to the server or system infrastructure.
+In conjunction, end customers and users enjoy a better and faster experience.

-Bottom line: Value SAS SSDs delivered 73% more transactions per minute and 48% better CPU utilization when compared to leading enterprise SATA SSDs.
+Bottom line: Value SAS SSDs delivered 102% more transactions per minute and 100% better CPU utilization when compared to leading enterprise SATA SSDs.